 - Advanced Periodontitis: the infection will cause plaque buildup within your gums, and this plaque will damage the bones holding your teeth in place.

 After periodontal disease reaches advanced periodontitis, you will start losing bone, and potentially teeth.

 Ready To Schedule A Dental Appointment?Click below to leave your information and our friendly staff will contact you shortly!

 Proper and daily oral hygiene is a must for anyone who wants to avoid gum disease.
 Everyone should brush their teeth at least twice a day, and floss at least once a day.
 This prevents plaque from building up on your gums or below your gum line, and preventative cleaning can go a long way toward reducing your risk for periodontal disease!

 Regular dental exams and cleanings are another great way to prevent gum disease.
 By having a dental hygienist clean your teeth and remove tartar, you’re preventing bacteria from infecting your gums.

 Treating Gum Disease

-If you have gum disease, we can stop the infection quickly with our state-of-the-art techniques.
+If you have periodontal disease, we can stop the infection quickly with our state-of-the-art techniques.
 Contact Premier Dental Care for your regularly scheduled dentist check-up, especially if you’re experiencing symptoms of gum disease.
 We can help!< Back to General Dentistry

 Gum Disease in Idaho Falls ID